tmysoft/tmy-wordpress/README.md

 Download the plugin zip file from https://github.com/tmysoft/tmy-wordpress/tree/master/downloads

-Search the "TMY plugin", install and activate it.
+Or, search the "TMY plugin", install and activate it.

 ## Configure TMY Plugin